 The ability to refer to values named by procedure parameters or local variables is a critical feature that most blocks languages handle poorly.
-Many blocks languages, such as Scratch and ModKit [37], don't even provide procedures (though

-Scratch 2.0 will support procedures with parameters [38]), and some languages provide them only in limited ways (see the discussion in Sec.
+Many blocks languages, such as Scratch and ModKit [37], don't even provide procedures (though Scratch 2.0 will support procedures with parameters [41]), and some languages provide them only in limited ways (see the discussion of TurtleArt and PicoBlocks procedures in Sec.
 III-B).
 In App Inventor and StarLogo TNG, there are procedure declaration blocks to which special formal parameter blocks can be added; separate blocks for referencing the value of each parameter are added to a special My Blocks drawer, which quickly becomes cluttered.
 Even worse, this design requires that all formal parameter names be distinct, so the same parameter name cannot be used in two different procedures.
 This violates a fundamental locality principle of name scope and gives novice programmers the mistaken impression that procedure parameters are globally defined.
-Indeed, nothing prevents an attempt to use a reference to a procedure parameter outside the scope of the procedure body (e.g., Fig. 11, in which the parameter x of forwardProc is used in leftProc).
+Indeed, nothing prevents an attempt to use a reference to a procedure parameter outside the scope of the procedure body (e.g., Fig. 14, in which the parameter x of forwardProc is used in leftProc).
 This is an error that blocks languages should prevent, not encourage!

-Fig. 11.
+Fig. 14.
 Out-of-scope procedure parameter reference in StarLogoTNG.

-Very few blocks languages support the block-structured local variables that are common in textual languages.
-The only blocks languages we are aware of with local naming features are TaleBlazer and WebLogo, both currently under development [39].
+Local variables are even more problematic in blocks languages.
+Very few blocks languages support the block-structured naming that is common in traditional languages.
+The only blocks languages we are aware of with local naming features are TaleBlazer and WebLogo, both currently under development [42].